jennifertrin/nextjsicp/README.md

 ```
 For more information on how to install DFX, please check out [this link](https://support.dfinity.org/hc/en-us/articles/10552713577364-How-do-I-install-dfx-).

-### Build your NextJS application
+### Build your Next.js application

-You must also generate and point the static files of a properly-built NextJS application for deployment on the Internet Computer.
+You must also generate and point the static files of a properly-built Next.js application for deployment on the Internet Computer.

-In order to generate the static files of a NextJS application, add this to your ```next.config.js``` file:
+In order to generate the static files of a Next.js application, add this to your ```next.config.js``` file:

 ```
 output: 'export'